Code-Institute-Submissions/user-centric-frontend-2/README.md

 git clone https://github.com/USERNAME/REPOSITORY
 ```
 7. Press Enter.
 Your local clone is now created.

 For more information about how to clone a repository click [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits

-Note: The content of this website is for educational purposes only.
+**Note**: The content of this website is for educational purposes only.

 ### Code